Reconstruction-Aware Prior Distillation for Semi-supervised Point Cloud Completion: Abstract

 \section{Abstract}

-Point clouds scanned by real-world sensors are always incomplete, irregular, and noisy, making the point cloud completion task become increasingly more important.
-Though many point cloud completion methods have been proposed, most of them require a large number of paired complete-incomplete point clouds for training, which is labor exhausted.
-In contrast, this paper proposes a novel \textbf{R}econstruction-\textbf{A}ware \textbf{P}rior \textbf{D}istillation semi-supervised point cloud completion method named RaPD, which takes advantage of a two-stage training scheme to reduce the dependence on a large-scale paired dataset.
-In training stage 1, the so-called deep semantic prior is learned from both unpaired complete and unpaired incomplete point clouds using a reconstruction-aware pretraining process.
-While in training stage 2, we introduce a semi-supervised prior distillation process, where an encoder-decoder-based completion network is trained by distilling the prior into the network utilizing only a small number of paired training samples.
-A self-supervised completion module is further introduced, excavating the value of a large number of unpaired incomplete point clouds, leading to an increase in the network's performance.
-Extensive experiments on several widely used datasets demonstrate that RaPD, the first semi-supervised point cloud completion method, achieves superior performance to previous methods on both homologous and heterologous scenarios.
+Real-world sensors often produce incomplete, irregular, and noisy point clouds, making point cloud completion increasingly important.
+However, most existing completion methods rely on large paired datasets for training, which is labor-intensive.
+This paper proposes RaPD, a novel semi-supervised point cloud completion method that reduces the need for paired datasets.
+RaPD utilizes a two-stage training scheme, where a deep semantic prior is learned in stage 1 from unpaired complete and incomplete point clouds, and a semi-supervised prior distillation process is introduced in stage 2 to train a completion network using only a small number of paired samples.
+Additionally, a self-supervised completion module is introduced to improve performance using unpaired incomplete point clouds.
+Experiments on multiple datasets show that RaPD outperforms previous methods in both homologous and heterologous scenarios.